trellisconnect/savvy-sdk-docs/README.md

 # API Docs

-You can find a full list of Trellis endpoints and schemas here: [Savvy API Docs](https://savvy.insure/docs)
+You can find a full list of Savvy endpoints and schemas here: [Savvy API Docs](https://savvy.insure/docs)

 # Usage